chelseadole/pyramid-learning-journal/TEST_PLAN.md

 * *test_login_incorrect_password* - Tests that when one attempts login with the incorrect password, they are denied and an "error" message appears.

 * *test_create_view_can_be_seen_when_logged_in* - Tests that the user's view changes once they are logged in, and that they then have access to writing posts.

+* *test_login_get_request* - Tests that when a GET request is sent to the login page, it returns just an empty dict.

 ### Step 3 and 4 Tests